-- All rabbit cages must be marked with the exhibitor's name and class for each animal or market pen.
-Cards will be provided the day of the show or may be picked up at the extension office in advance. - Rabbits will be shown by breed. - > The order of show will be as follows: Dutch, Florida White, Mini Rex, New Zealand, other breeds, crossbreeds, California. - > A pair shall consist of 1 male and 1 female. - > Child is expected to get their own rabbit out of the cage without help from an adult. - Parents are not to be with the child and judge. - 4-H Fair/Show entry, online registrations are due by May 15, 2021
+- Rabbit ownership date: June 1, 2022 - All rabbit cages must be marked with the exhibitor's name and class for each animal or market pen.
+Cards will be provided the day of the show or may be picked up at the extension office in advance. - > Rabbits will be shown by class. - A pair shall consist of 1 male and 1 female. - Child is expected to get their own rabbit out of the cage without help from an adult. - > Parents are not to be with the child and judge. - > 4-H Fair/Show entry, online registrations are due by May 15, 2022